AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Class3/notes.md

 - Copernicanism: the astronomical model in which the Earth and planets revolve around the Sun at the center of the Solar System.

 Class:

+- "Galileo saw mountains on the moon."
+    - Ambiguous
+- Discovery ->
+    - You encounter gravity every time
+    - When you discover "gravity" you encounter it and then try make a theoretical framework out of it.
+        - Has to have a sense of originality.
+- Cohen (Double S model):
+    1. Instrument
+    2. Interpretation of the instrument
+- There exists a limit to human senses, and you need to utilize other resources/instruments to extend your human senses.
+He changed science by trusting the instrument rather than trusting only your senses (looking, smelling).
+- Recognize
+    - Re-congnize.
+The word means think about what you've already thought about.
+- Tabular Rasa ("Blank slate")
+- "Framework for understanding".
+- Imagination: Rearranging things you already know to create something else
+    - Can you imagine something you don't know anything about.
+- Selective Attention problem
+    - Some invisible gorilla thing
+- Moon: re-cognizing something that already is there.